rickvdbosch/tableinput-issue-reproduce/README.md

 ## Security

 Yes, this repo contains a secret.
 No, this normally is _not_ recommended.
-But to ensure the reproduction works completely, I choose to do so either way.
-The Storage Account the connection string points to is being monitored, and exists in its own shielded environment 😎
+However, this secret is a read-only SaS token for tables only.
+To ensure reproducing the issue works completely, I choose to add this.
+The Storage Account the SaS connection string points to is being monitored, and exists in its own shielded environment 😎

-Also, using the `AzureWebJobsStorage` as the storage account to store table entities in is not a best practice.
-Again, this is a reproduction repo.
-This is fine ...
+### This is fine ...

 ![This is fine.](https://media.npr.org/assets/img/2023/01/14/this-is-fine_custom-b7c50c845a78f5d7716475a92016d52655ba3115.jpg)